pulsar-edit/pulsar/packages/snippets/README.md

 The following features from TextMate snippets are not yet supported:

 * Interpolated shell code can’t reliably be supported cross-platform, and is probably a bad idea anyway.
-No other editors that support snippets have adopted this feature, and Pulsar won’t either.
+No other editors that support snippets have adopted this feature, and Lumine won’t either.

 The following features from VSCode snippets are not yet supported:

 * “Choice” syntax like `${1|one,two,three|}` requires that the autocomplete engine pop up a menu to offer the user a choice between the available placeholder options.
-This may be supported in the future, but right now Pulsar effectively converts this to `${1:one}`, treating the first choice as a conventional placeholder.
+This may be supported in the future, but right now Lumine effectively converts this to `${1:one}`, treating the first choice as a conventional placeholder.

 ### Variables

-Pulsar snippets support all of the variables mentioned in the [LSP specification][lsp], plus many of the variables [supported by VSCode][vscode].
+Lumine snippets support all of the variables mentioned in the [LSP specification][lsp], plus many of the variables [supported by VSCode][vscode].

 Variables can be referenced with `$`, either without braces (`$CLIPBOARD`) or with braces (`${CLIPBOARD}`).
 Variables can also have fallback values (`${CLIPBOARD:http://example.com}`), simple flag-based transformations (`${CLIPBOARD:/upcase}`), or `sed`-style transformations (`${CLIPBOARD/ /_/g}`).